GLOBAL MARKETS-U.S.-China trade optimism lifts stocks, dollar shrugs

 "I think the trade talks will take years if it ever has a solution," Makor Capital Markets strategist, Stéphane Barbier de la Serre, said.

 "To me, what we see (today) is just market expectations, it is purely micro management of the market, nothing else.
-We have nearing a point where nobody cares about the discussions."
+We are nearing a point where nobody cares about the discussions."

-The sidewinding dollar was still well within reach of a 2-year high having also shrugged off the latest controversy surrounding Trump.
+The sidewinding dollar was short of a two-year high against a basket of top currencies .DXY through it did manage a 28-month peak against the euro /FRX

-Transcripts of a call showed he had nudged Ukraine's president for possible information on presidential rival Joe Biden.
-Traders however remained sceptical about the likelihood of Trump being officially impeached.
+It had shrugged off impeachment calls surrounding Trump after transcripts showed he had nudged Ukraine's president for possible disparaging information on 2020 presidential race rival Joe Biden.

+"Even if you go through with articles on impeachment, it gets voted on and passes the House (of Representatives), you still need a two-thirds majority in the Senate and that seems very, very unlikely to occur give the balance of power," said Eaton Vance's Co-Director of Global Income, Eric Stein.

+London's heavyweight FTSE 100 .FTSE led Europe's stocks gains with 1% jump, with almost all the region's sectors - barring banks - higher. .EU

-The biggest currency rise of the day meanwhile was New Zealand dollar, which climbed 0.5% NZD=D3 to $0.6305 after the head of the country's central bank said it was unlikely to need unconventional stimulus measures.
+The biggest currency riser of the day was the New Zealand dollar, which climbed 0.6% NZD=D3 to $0.6305 after the head of the country's central bank said it was unlikely to need unconventional stimulus measures.

-Elsewhere in the region the Philippines joined the army of global central banks which have cut interest rates this month, with a 25 basis point trim to 4% Mexico could slice its 8% rates but a similar amount later too.
+Elsewhere in Asia-Pacific, the Philippines joined the army of global central banks that have cut interest rates this month, with a 25 basis point trim to 4% .
+Mexico is expected to slice its 8% rate by a similar amount later too.

-Overnight, the rest Asia had struggled for clear direction.
-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS and Japan's Nikkei .N225 both ended fractionally higher after Japanese Prime Minister Shinzo Abe and Trump signed a limited trade deal on Wednesday .
+Much of the rest of Asia had lacked clear direction.
+MSCI's broadest regional index .MIAPJ0000PUS and Japan's Nikkei .N225 both ended fractionally higher helped by a limited trade deal between Japan and the United States. .

-But major China tech stocks .CSIINT slumped more than 3% for the second day running, Australian shares .AXJO fell 0.5% and gold tiptoed higher in a sign that some investors were still searching out safety.
+But major China tech stocks .CSIINT slumped more than 3% for the second day running, Australian shares .AXJO fell 0.5% and gold gained for the fifth day in the last six in a sign that some investors were still seeking out safety.

-Oil prices CLc1 swung in and out of the red meanwhile with Brent fetching $62.52 per barrel and U.S. crude at $56.50 a barrel.
+For commodities, copper held steady in metals markets while oil CLc1 swung in and out of the red with Brent fetching $62.52 a barrel and U.S. crude $56.50.
 O/R

+"With the swift resolution of production outages and resilience of Saudi’s oil sector, barring a repeat of drone attacks, the oil market’s focus will, in our opinion, return to the economy and trade wars," global oil strategist Harry Tchilinguirian told the Reuters Global Oil Forum.

 Japan stocks: cheap and profitablehttps://tmsnrt.rs/2W6a7Fe